sorukumar/blog/_posts/2024-05-04-My-fav-writing-on-tennis.md

 Books or Collection of Essays:

- - 'String Theory' by David Foster Wallace
+ - "String Theory" by David Foster Wallace
- - 'Levels of the Game' by John McPhee
+ - "Levels of the Game" by John McPhee
- - 'The Inner game of Tennis' by Timothy Gallwey
+ - "The Inner game of Tennis" by Timothy Gallwey

 Recent writings/essays that I loved:
  The Movement of Big-3: [Part 1](https://hughclarke.substack.com/p/the-movement-of-the-big-3-part-i), [Part 2](https://hughclarke.substack.com/p/the-movement-of-the-big-3-part-ii), [Part 3](https://hughclarke.substack.com/p/the-movement-of-the-big-3-part-iii)